 Salary sacrificing into super is where you choose to have some of your before-tax income paid into your super account by your employer.
-This is on top of what your employer might pay you under the Superannuation Guarantee, which will be no less than 9.5% of your earnings, if you’re eligible.
+This is on top of what your employer might pay you under the super guarantee, which is no less than 10% of your earnings, if you’re eligible.

 Making salary sacrifice contributions does involve a reduction in your take-home pay, but it also means you could increase your retirement savings while also potentially reducing what you pay in tax.
 If you’re thinking about setting up a salary sacrifice arrangement, here are some things to consider.

-You decide how much you want to contribute and whether it’s a one-off payment, or something you can afford to do regularly.
+You decide how much you want to contribute (as long as you don’t exceed super cap limits) and whether it’s a one-off payment, or something you can afford to do regularly.

-Yes.
-You can’t contribute more than $25,000 per year under the concessional super contributions cap or penalties will apply.
+You can’t contribute more than $27,500 per year under the concessional super contributions cap or penalties will apply.
 It’s also important to note that contributions made into your super as part of a salary sacrifice arrangement are not the only contributions that count toward this cap.

-Other contributions that count toward your concessional contributions cap include:
+Other contributions that count toward your concessional contributions cap typically include:

-- Contributions you make using after-tax dollars which you choose to claim as a tax deduction
+- Contributions you make using after-tax dollars which you choose to claim a tax deduction for.

 What are the potential tax benefits?

-If you choose to reduce your pre-tax income by salary sacrificing into super, a potential benefit is you may be able to reduce your taxable income for the financial year, which could see you pay less in tax.
+If you choose to reduce your before-tax income by salary sacrificing into super, a potential benefit is you may be able to reduce what you pay in income tax for the financial year.

-That’s because contributions made via a salary sacrifice arrangement are taxed at 15% if you earn under $250,000 a year, or 30% if you earn $250,000 or more a year, which is often lower than what most people pay on their employment income.
+That’s because contributions made via a salary sacrifice arrangement are only taxed at 15% if you earn under $250,000 a year, or 30% if you earn $250,000 or more a year, with most people generally paying more tax on their income than they do on salary sacrifice contributions.

-In addition, there could be further tax benefits as investment earnings made inside the super environment also benefit from an equivalent tax saving, which could make a big difference when you do eventually withdraw your super savings and retire.
+There could also be further tax benefits as investment earnings made inside the super environment also benefit from an equivalent tax saving, which could make a difference when you do eventually withdraw your super savings and retire.